dankamongmen/growlight/doc/man/man8/growlight-readline.8.md

 # DESCRIPTION

-**growlight** detects and describes disk pools, block devices, partition tables, and partitions.
-It can partition devices, manipulate ZFS, MD, DM, LVM and hardware RAID virtual devices, and prepare an fstab file for using the devices to boot or in a chroot, and is fully aware of variable sector sizes, GPT, and UEFI. **growlight** facilitates use of UUID/WWN- and HBA-based identification of block devices.
+**growlight-readline** detects and describes disk pools, block devices, partition tables, and partitions.
+It can partition devices, manipulate ZFS, MD, DM, LVM and hardware RAID virtual devices, and prepare an fstab file for using the devices to boot or in a chroot, and is fully aware of variable sector sizes, GPT, and UEFI. **growlight-readline** facilitates use of UUID/WWN- and HBA-based identification of block devices.

 This page describes the line-based implementation.
 Consult **growlight(8)** for a fullscreen **notcurses(3)**-based variant.